Experience the opportunity to:

 Men’s classes: are taught by Douglas Martin.
 Classes are bi-weekly, with two days of each male dancer’s schedule also given to partnering.

-Body Mechanics: is taught to each group weekly by Mary Pat Robertson, Director of Princeton Ballet School.
-This class explores various topics which an aspiring professional needs to understand—core strength, ankle and foot issues, spine issues, turnout—and gives exercises and knowledge which will help maximize the dancers’ potential in these areas.
+Body Mechanics: This class explores various topics which an aspiring professional needs to understand—core strength, ankle and foot issues, spine issues, turnout—and gives exercises and knowledge which will help maximize the dancers’ potential in these areas.

 Choreography Workshop: see “Performance” below.